-A forward-looking and multicultural city
+Antwerp, a forward-looking and multicultural city

 Thanks to it strong position as a major river port Antwerp has opened itself to the world before everywhere else.
 It is a unique place where countless languages are spoken as a result of the 173 different nationalities that currently can be found there today.
 It only takes a walk down the narrow alleyways around Notre-Dame Cathedral to imagine what life was like in this prosperous trading city in Rubens' time.
 You can still find baroque churches, coffee shops with stained-glass windows, and the diamond district, along the Scheld.
 If you go south you will find the leading lights in Belgian fashion, not far from the Fashion Museum (MoMu).
 The largest city in Flanders is teaming with design and the arts, and it has never been behind the times or trends.

 The Flanders Meeting & Convention Center Antwerp

-The most recent highlight is none other than the opening of the Flanders Meeting & Convention Center Antwerp, a high-performance conference center housed by part of the huge, renovated, historic zoo.
+The most recent highlight for MICE is none other than the opening of the Flanders Meeting & Convention Center Antwerp, a high-performance conference center housed by part of the huge, renovated, historic zoo.
 A magnificent building inside which the new MICE tool benefits from the Queen Elisabeth Hall.
 This world-class auditorium with flawless acoustics is used, in particular, by the Antwerp Symphony Orchestra, the new concert hall's resident orchestra.
 It also contains a series of unique rooms in its historic wing, such as Darwin Hall with its impressive whale skeleton.
-Other than this new location, organizers can also choose from sites that are purely event-oriented, with industrial design such as Pomphuis, or the famous De Koninck Brewery, which offers a discovery production tour; suitable for large groups, such as Stuurboord, and the atypical De Ark; as well as sophisticated jewels, such as Paleis op de Meir and Happaert House, and high-caliber restaurants like Zilte and The Jane.
+This is located just a few meters from the Radisson Blu hotel, making it very convenient for bigger conferences and events.